erikdubois/Aureola/README.md

 # Aureola - Salis

-Working with a lua ring script
+Working with a lua ring script.
+The explanation of Alva about eth0, eth1 etc applies here too.
+Check your system and change the lua.

 ![Screenshots](http://i.imgur.com/VPBJ6uV.png)